ngs-docs/2021-GGG201b-lab/lab-1.md

 * these are just shell commands, with a bit of "decoration".
 You could run them yourself if you wanted!
 * order of the rules in the Snakefile doesn't matter
+* rules can have one or more shell commands
 * `snakemake -p` prints the command
 * `-j 1` says "use only one CPU"
 * `--use-conda` says to install software as specified.